-The exhibition followed van Gogh’s journey as an artist, from the very early self portraits, paintings like the potato pickers and then on to Paris and the south of France.
+The exhibition followed van Gogh’s journey as an artist, from the very early self portraits, paintings like the potato pickers and then on to Paris and the south of France where he painted Starry night.
 We each had head sets so we could listen to commentary on the various works.
 Sorry, but van Gogh doesn’t do it for me.
 It’s always a matter of choice, of course, but I think I probably should have gone to the nearby Rijksmuseum instead, and stared at Rembrandt’s Night Watch.

 That evening a few of us popped out after dinner to take a look at the famous Red Light district.
 We weren’t very good at following directions, but when we reached the Royal Palace I knew we weren’t too far away.
 From there we just followed the groups of young men.
-It’s just as you expect.
-Near naked young women displaying their wares in windows.
+It’s just as you expect, near naked young women displaying their wares in windows.
 It’s even more fun watching the people looking at the girls.
 Prostitution isn’t going to go away.
 At least in Amsterdam it’s controlled, health checks are enforced and crooks who force girls into the trade are put in jail.
-In contrast cannabis is not ‘legal’, but it’s tolerated in ‘coffee houses’.
+In a similar way, cannabis is not ‘legal’, but it’s tolerated in ‘coffee houses’.
 You can get dizzy just walking past those places.

 I’m glad we went – and I want to single out APT’s Cherie Cooper, our head mistress/governess/cruise director.
 She did a fabulous job of making the whole thing run like clockwork.
 Cheers!